wangzhuofan/repro_compDAG/README.md

 ### Abstract

-The code provided includes the main code to conduct the compDAG method
+The code provided includes the main code to conduct the compDAG method.

 ### Description